dkm321/Chatbot/README.md

 # Chatbot
+I tested out a POC/MVP of using a Chatbot inplace of documentation.
+One of the biggest problems that ChatGPT has is that it is out of date, or not trained specifically on the documentation that you need.
+I wanted to see how well it could perform if the documentation was vectorized and persisted and fed to the ChatGPT API and used as a Question and Answering Bot.
+The results were generally very good and I think this could be a great usecase of LLMs.

 ## Create the Vectorstore
 1. gather the urls and place them into the data.py file.
 2. run _create_vectorstore() on main.py